All Episodes

 Okay.

-So I don't think that I bounce a basketball in you know, Texas and it hits the ground at the same time as any other basketball hits the ground or any other baseball hits a bat.
+So I don't think that I bounce a basketball in, you know, Texas and it hits the ground at the same time as any other basketball hits the ground or any other baseball hits a bat.

 I think the whole thing is binary and incredibly dense, and it's like rapid, fast ripples all the way to the end of the universe and back every single time anything happens.

-I didn't really walk, but I don't think any two things happen at once.
+But I don't think any two things happen at once.

 That's possible.